 Australian Birds

 Australia is home to many unique and beautiful birds.
-Some Australian birds are of the same species as can be found in Europe and America.
-Of our over 800 species, about 300 won't be found anywhere else in the world.
-Arguably, we have the greatest collection of colourful parrots you can find anywhere.
-So I'm going to cover some of our favourites here, and not surprisingly a lot of them will be parrots.
+Some Australian birds are of the same species as you will find in Europe and America.
+Of the over 800 species we have, about 300 won't be found anywhere else in the world.

 Brolga